Lha Charitable Trust

 The Lha Charitable Trust is an Indian nonprofit organization primarily focused on Tibetian social work.
 It was founded in 1997 in Dharamshala, India by Jampa Tsering and Niel Guidry.
+The organization provides a variety of programs for Tibetan refugees and the local Himalayan community, including language classes, vocational training, and a community kitchen.

 Background

 Since the annexation of Tibet by the People's Republic of China, Tibetans have been subject to the policies of the People's Republic of China, and the Chinese Communist Party.
 Under this regime, the Tibetan people's freedom of expression and political action has been suppressed.
 Consequently, over the past fifty years, thousands of Tibetans have chosen to leave their homeland in pursuit of the human rights that have been denied under Chinese rule.
 Every year, new refugees arrive in India after an arduous journey through the Himalayas, and countless refugees arrive with little or no education, speak only Tibetan, and possess no viable job skills to support themselves and their families.
 Furthermore, it is difficult for adult and elderly refugees to receive an adequate education in India due to the strict school system requirements, as educational policy prevents adults over the age of eighteen years from enrolling in school.
 Under such conditions, Lha plays a crucial role in facilitating the transition of Tibetan refugees from their homeland to the Indian community by providing long-term rehabilitation and educational resources for Tibetan adults.